lformaggia/contact_with_nitsche/README.md

 ## S. Galati
 ### A.A.
 2024-2025

 The project aims to solve a contact mechanics problem using different methods for imposing both the non-penetrability and the Coulomb friction condition at the interface representing the fault.
 The implemented code allows to solve 3-dimensional problems where the geometry is a parallelepiped bulk which is entirely cut by a fault intersecting the top and the bottom boundary, possibly with a small inclination.
-The codebase is compiled with \texttt{CMake} and is used to generate a small static library \texttt{mycontactlib.a} that is used by the {main.cpp} source code.
-The FEM framework is given by GetFEM++, a very powerful library for solving many FEM problems.
-In order to compile and execute the code, the user will need the following libraries installed:
-- getfem
-- mumps (sequential version): for the linear algebra procedures

-The implemented code allows to solve 3-dimensional problems where the geometry is a parallelepiped bulk which is entirely cut by a fault intersecting the top and the bottom boundary, possibly with a small inclination.
 The codebase is compiled with `CMake` and is used to generate a small static library `mycontactlib.a` that is used by the `main.cpp` source code.
 It supports Gmsh integration for the generation of inclined and/or unstructured meshes.
 The main library used is GetFEM++ with an internal binding to some common linear algebra libraries.
 Before compiling the code, the user needs to have those libraries installed in their system directories.

 # Notes for compiling the code